 How Many Devices Can I Stream Hulu Simultaneously?

 The number of devices you can stream Hulu on all depends on your VPN and your Hulu account.

 With Hulu, while they allow you to connect an unlimited number of devices, they only let you stream on one at a time with their standard plan.
 However, you can upgrade your Hulu account to a premium plan and gain the freedom to stream on an unlimited number of devices as well.

 Each VPN will have their cap on the number of devices you can connect to simultaneously.
-For example, NordVPN allows you to connect up to six devices at once, whereas, ExpressVPN only enables you to connect to their service on three devices simultaneously.
+For example, NordVPN allows you to connect up to six devices at once, whereas, ExpressVPN only enables you to connect to their service on five devices simultaneously.